daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 ### Lessons Learned

-This project taught me the importance of model architecture choice, how regularization affects learning stability, and the trade-offs between performance and computational resources.
+My project taught me the importance of model architecture choice, how regularization affects learning stability, and the trade-offs between performance and computational resources.
 Data augmentation proved critical for robust performance.
 Visual inspection is as important as metrics in segmentation tasks.

 ---